-GoZync ships with two sample files in addition to the GoZync framework itself.
-In the folder Local, you'll find "Mobile.fp7" which will eventually be the remote file on your iPad, and in the folder Host. you'll see "Invoices.fp7" which acts as a placeholder for your hosted solution: the file your data will end up in.
+In addition to the GoZync framework itself, GoZync ships with two sample files.
+In the "Local" folder, you'll find "QuickContact.fmp12".
+This file will eventually be the remote file on your iPad.
+In the folder "Host" you'll see "QuickContact Hosted.fmp12" which is the hosted version of the solution, the file in which your data will end up.

 Entering your GoZync License

-You received an email when you purchased GoZync and this contains your license code.
-(If you're playing with the demo you can skip this section as there is a license in there for you already).
+When you purchased GoZync, you received an email that contains your license code.
+(If you're playing with the free version you can skip this section, as there is a LowZync license in there for you already).

-You'll need to enter your license into GoZync.fp7 (in the Hosts folder) before you can start using GoZync.
+You'll need to enter your license into GoZyncLicense.fmp12 (in the Hosts folder) before you can start using GoZync.

 Learn how to enter your license...
-Adding Licenses ...before returning here to start playing with GoZync.
+Adding Licenses ...then return here to start playing with GoZync.

 Playing with GoZync in FileMaker Pro